GabeScott/standard-works-vault/General Conference/2004 October - Peace of Conscience and Peace of Mind.md

 # Peace of Conscience and Peace of Mind

-*By Richard G. Scott - Of the Quorum of the Twelve Apostles*
+By Elder Richard G. Scott - *Of the Quorum of the Twelve Apostles*

 *Given in the October session of the 2004 General Conference*

+>*For many, relief and happiness can come by understanding the relationship between peace of conscience and peace of mind.*

 [Link](https://www.churchofjesuschrist.org/study/general-conference/2004/10/peace-of-conscience-and-peace-of-mind?lang=eng)

 In these times of increasing uncertainty there is so much heartache, anguish, and suffering throughout the world that could be avoided by understanding and applying truth.
 For many, relief and happiness can come by understanding the relationship between peace of conscience and peace of mind and by living the principles upon which both of these blessings are founded.

-God wants each of His children to enjoy the transcendent blessing of peace of conscience.1 A tranquil conscience invites freedom from anguish, sorrow, guilt, shame, and self-condemnation.
+God wants each of His children to enjoy the transcendent blessing of peace of conscience.[^1] A tranquil conscience invites freedom from anguish, sorrow, guilt, shame, and self-condemnation.
 It provides a foundation for happiness.
 It is a condition of immense worth, yet there are few on earth that enjoy it.
 Why?
 Most often because the principles upon which peace of conscience is founded are either not understood or not adequately followed.
 My life has been so richly endowed from peace of conscience that I would share insights on how it can be obtained.

 Peace of conscience is the essential ingredient to your peace of mind.
 Without peace of conscience, you can have no real peace of mind.
 Peace of conscience relates to your inner self and is controlled by what you personally do.
 Peace of conscience can come only from God through a righteous, obedient life.
 It cannot exist otherwise.
 On the other hand, peace of mind is most often affected by external forces such as concern for a wayward child, economic pressures, real or imagined offenses, deteriorating world conditions, or more to do than sufficient time to do it.
 An unsettled mind is temporary, transitory.
 Peace of mind is restored by resolving the external forces that disturb it.
 Not so with a troubled conscience, for it is unrelenting, ever present, a constant reminder of the need to correct your past mistakes, to resolve an offense to another, or to repent of transgression.
-Oh, a disturbed conscience can be temporarily masked by physical stimulation of the mind and body where one yields to the temptations of alcohol, drugs, pornography, and worse.
-All this at the cost of an increased appetite for false efforts to calm an aching conscience with the risk of incurring unrelenting addictions.
+Oh, a disturbed conscience can be temporarily masked by physical stimulation of the mind and body where one yields to the temptations of alcohol, drugs, pornography, and worse—all this at the cost of an increased appetite for false efforts to calm an aching conscience, with the risk of incurring unrelenting addictions.
 There is a better way to restore peace of conscience.

 The ability to have an unsettled conscience is a gift of God to help you succeed in this mortal life.
 It results principally from the influence of the Light of Christ on your mind and heart.
-The Light of Christ is that divine power or influence that emanates from God through Jesus Christ.2 It gives light and life to all things.
+The Light of Christ is that divine power or influence that emanates from God through Jesus Christ.[^2] It gives light and life to all things.
 It prompts all rational individuals throughout the earth to distinguish truth from error, right from wrong.
-It activates your conscience.3 Its influence can be weakened through transgression and addiction and restored through proper repentance.
+It activates your conscience.[^3] Its influence can be weakened through transgression and addiction and restored through proper repentance.
 The Light of Christ is not a person.
-It is a power and influence that comes from God and when followed can lead a person to qualify for the guidance and inspiration of the Holy Ghost.4
+It is a power and influence that comes from God and, when followed, can lead a person to qualify for the guidance and inspiration of the Holy Ghost.[^4]

 It is well to remember that even with peace of conscience you can have temporary periods when your peace of mind is interrupted by external concerns.
 Your understanding of the causes can relieve much of the pressure they generate.
 As your personal life conforms to the teachings of the Lord, you can seek His help in resolving the troubling issues.
 Thus your faith in the Lord and in His teachings will yield peace of mind.
 Your efforts will be stepping-stones to greater personal growth as Spirit-guided solutions are found.
-In addition, as they are resolved such challenges can often bring blessings to others when their needs have caused the disturbed feelings in your mind.
+In addition, as they are resolved, such challenges can often bring blessings to others when their needs have caused the disturbed feelings in your mind.

 In summary, you can regain peace of conscience by repenting of personal transgressions that cause you internal turmoil.
 Then peace of mind can be secured by resolving the external pressures that cause you temporary anxiety, worry, and distress.
 Yet try as you might, you will not find enduring happiness until, through repentance, you satisfy personally broken law to restore peace to a troubled conscience.